OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 In this blog I run through:

 - Features you’re missing out on by not upgrading
-- What to back up before an upgrade, plus other things to consider
+- What to back up before an upgrade, plus other considerations
 - Ways to avoid risk when planning your upgrade
 - An example in-place upgrade from 3.X to our latest version
 - How to roll back should something go wrong